the8-swan/born-to-be-root/README.md

 For this project, I chose VirtualBox for two reasons: I've used it before and since I'm running Linux as my host OS, VirtualBox is the optimal solution.

 ## What is OS ?
 An operating system acts as an intermediary between the computer hardware and the user.
-In short, it is an interface between computer hardware and the user.it is a collection of software that manages a computer’s hardware and applications by allocating resources, including memory, CPU, input/output devices and file storage.
+In short, it is an interface between computer hardware and the user.
+It is a collection of software that manages a computer’s hardware and applications by allocating resources, including : memory, CPU, input/output devices and file storage.

 **OS components :**